ondrolexa/apsg/README.md

 ## Requirements

-You need Python 3.6 or later to run apsg.
+You need Python 3.6 or later to run APSG.
 The package requires [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/), and the plotting routines require [Matplotlib](https://matplotlib.org/).

 ## Quick start